numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

     }

-Floating point errors are special, since they requires checking the hardware state.
+Floating point errors are special, since they requires checking the hardware state which is too expensive if done within the inner-loop function itself.
-This is costly and inconvenient if done on every single call.
 Thus, NumPy will handle these if flagged by the ``ArrayMethod``.
 An ``ArrayMethod`` should never cause floating point error flags to be set if it flags that these should not be checked.
-This could interfere when chaining multiple methods, in particular when casting is necessary.
+This could interfere when calling multiple functions; in particular when casting is necessary.

-An alternative solution would be to allow setting the error only at a later teardown stage at the same time when NumPy will also check the floating point error flags.
+An alternative solution would be to allow setting the error only at the later finalization step when NumPy will also check the floating point error flags.

-We decided against this pattern at this time, it seems more complex and generally unnecessary.
+We decided against this pattern at this time.
+It seems more complex and generally unnecessary.
-While safely grabbing the GIL in the loop may require passing in an additional ``PyThreadState`` or ``PyInterpreterState`` in the future (for subinterpreter support), this is acceptable and planned.
+While safely grabbing the GIL in the loop may require passing in an additional ``PyThreadState`` or ``PyInterpreterState`` in the future (for subinterpreter support), this is acceptable and can be anticipated.
-While it may be useful in some cases, setting the error at a later point would also add some complexity.
-For instance, if operation is paused (which can happen for casting in particular), this error check would have to be run explicitly.
+Setting the error at a later point would add complexity: for instance if an operation is paused (which can currently happen for casting in particular), the error check needs to run explicitly ever time this happens.

-We expect that setting errors immediately is the easiest and most convenient solution and more complex solution will require more experience to design.
+We expect that setting errors immediately is the easiest and most convenient solution and more complex solution may be possible future extensions.

-However, handling warnings is slightly more complex: A warning should be given exactly once for each function call (i.e. for the whole array) even if naively it would be given many times.
+Handling *warnings* is slightly more complex: A warning should be given exactly once for each function call (i.e. for the whole array) even if naively it would be given many times.
 To simplify such a use case, we will pass in ``npy_intp *userdata = 0``